Gabon: Energy

 Gabon's energy comes from two main sources: solid biofuels and waste (accounting for 75%), and fossil fuels, particularly oil.
-Just under half (48%) of Gabon's share of power generation comes from renewables.
-Nearly two-thirds of the population of Gabon has access to electricity.
+Nearly half of power generation comes from renewables.
+Nearly two-thirds of the population has access to electricity.
 However, rural electrification remains limited - only 15% of rural areas had electricity as of 2014.
-The country aims to provide electricity to 85% of rural areas by 2025 and universal access to electricity by 2035.
-Most of Gabon's rural population is dependent on biomass fuels for cooking and heating, such as wood and charcoal.
+The country aims to provide universal access to electricity by 2035.
+Most of the rural population is dependent on biomass fuels for cooking and heating, such as wood and charcoal.

 In 2023, the country accounted for just over 0.04% of global greenhouse gas emissions (24.7 million tonnes).
 Gabon has pledged to stay carbon neutral beyond 2050 and, with adequate support, aims to maintain net carbon removals of 100 million tons CO_{2} equivalent per year beyond that date.
 It also seeks to expand its renewable energy sector.

+Manganese

+Gabon is currently the world's second-largest producer of manganese, an ore vital for steel and battery production.
+Manganese ore exports are one of the top sources of revenue, and in 2023 they accounted for 16% of exports.
+Despite the large production of ore, Gabon currently lacks any domestic manganese processing capabilities; as such, the government announced in June 2025 that Gabon would ban domestic exports of manganese ore.

+By stopping raw exports, the government seeks to encourage the construction of domestic processing, which would generate skilled employment, boost tax revenues, and capture greater value from its natural resources.
+The ban on exports will come into effect on 1 January 2029, giving the mining industry three years to construct manganese processing plants domestically.
+A public-private partnership is being established by the government to help prepare for the transition.